 - Entering or using the facilities of the CUSOM community without appropriate authorization or during inappropriate times; - Knowingly and purposely disrupting teaching, research, administrative, or student functions of the CUSOM community; - Abusive or disrespectful conduct toward members of the faculty, administrative or professional staff, employees, students, patients, or visitors of the CUSOM community.
-Medical simulators should be treated with the same level of respect and professionalism as standardized or actual patients; - Disclosure of privileged information from campus activities or patient care: - Taking pictures or recording video in the anatomy lab, clinical lab, OSCE rooms, or in any rooms housing clinical simulators; - Improper relationships or activities involving persons entrusted to a student as part of educational requirements, which extend beyond those educational requirements.
-Entrusted persons may include, but are not limited to, patients or other students under supervision; - Controlled substance screening tests which show abnormalities including, but not limited, to excessively dilute urine, or screening tests which are positive (i.e., evidence of the substance or showing presence) for alcohol, prescription medications without a valid prescription, or substances which are illegal in the state of North Carolina.
-Controlled substance screening results are viewed in light of North Carolina and federal laws governing illegal substances.
-For example, although the use of marijuana is legal in some states, the US Federal Drug Enforcement Agency lists it as an illegal drug. - As such, the use of marijuana in any form is a violation of University policy.
-Another example is a breathalyzer result or a blood alcohol concentration sample identifying levels of alcohol above the legal limit in violation of law, such as in a Driving Under the Influence (DUI), Driving While Intoxicated (DWI), or a similar charge.
-The presence of these substances, regardless of any legal considerations or adjudication by the courts, is considered unprofessional or unethical behavior by CUSOM. - Breach of Integrity: Any behavior at any time that is considered a severe lapse in judgment and has the potential to damage the professional, ethical or moral integrity of the CUSOM community; or - A violation of any policy of the University or CUSOM.
+Medical simulators should be treated with the same level of respect and professionalism as standardized or actual patients; - Disclosure of privileged information from campus activities or patient care; - Taking pictures or recording video in the anatomy lab, clinical lab, OSCE rooms, or in any rooms housing clinical simulators; - Improper relationships or activities involving persons entrusted to a student as part of educational requirements, which extend beyond those educational requirements.
+Entrusted persons may include, but are not limited to, patients or other students under supervision; - Breach of Integrity: Any behavior at any time that is considered a severe lapse in judgment and has the potential to damage the professional, ethical or moral integrity of the CUSOM community; or - A violation of any policy of the University or CUSOM.